rust-lang-uz/book/rustbook-uz/src/ch15-02-deref.md

 reference to the value we want to access with the `*` operator; recall from the [“Using Tuple Structs without Named Fields to Create Different Types”][tuple-structs]<!-- ignore --> section of Chapter 5 that `.0` accesses the first value in a tuple struct.
-The `main` function in Listing 15-9 that calls `*` on the `MyBox<T>` value now compiles, and the assertions pass!
+The `main` function in Ro'yxat 15-9 that calls `*` on the `MyBox<T>` value now compiles, and the assertions pass!

 Without the `Deref` trait, the compiler can only dereference `&` references.